 - ½ cup finely chopped pepperoni

-- Place 2 cups of flour, baking powder, and salt in the bowl of your stand mixer.
-With the mixer on low and the paddle attachment in place, add the butter and mix, until the butter is crumbly and mixed with the flour –about the size of a pea.
+- In the bowl of a stand mixer, combine 2 cups of flour, baking powder, and salt.
+With the mixer on low and the paddle attachment in place add the butter and mix, until the butter and flour form pea-sized bits.

 These biscuits can be made gluten-free by using an all-purpose gluten-free flour mix.
 I’ve successfully tested these with Bob’s Red Mill, 1:1 Baking flour mix.